MoisesLN/ROCKING/README.md

-# ICRES – "Interactive Color Response and Engagement System"
+# ROCKING
-3D Puzzle game based on color mechanics.
-The game consists of the player changing between colors to phase through walls and obstacles.
+2D Roguelike game based on the myth of Sisyphus.

 ##  1. Game mechanics
 The game will work in a level-based story mode system.
 More on the story later!